arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

     Upon completion, we should see something like this in the terminal, to verify the success of the installation:
     ![Successful installation.](assets/package-installed.png)

 4. Great job.
-We have now installed the Modulino package on your board!
+We have now installed the Modulino package on our board!

 **Troubleshooting:**
 - Make sure your board is connected to your computer.